cakonnor/C3/README.md

 - Declaritive struture using yaml
 - Save objects automatically to storage class of choice (reduce object storage cost)
 - Hands free cron schduling (ie. Write new objects to cloud at interval specified)
+- Download all files from AWS S3 bucket
+- Download and upload file limit (optional)

 ## Dependicies
 All Dependicies can be found in ``` requirements.txt ```